inesbnr/CS-Project-2-Custom-Malloc/README.md

     - **No Memory Pool Management:** Lack of sophisticated data structures for managing allocated memory, resulting in inefficiencies.

 - **How would you optimize this process with memory footprint in mind?
 With time consumption in mind?**
-  To optimize the memory allocation process:
+  To optimize the memory allocation process, we could do:
-    - **Use Memory Pools:** Implement efficient pool management (segregated free list, buddy system).
     - **Recycle Freed Blocks:** Reuse freed blocks to minimize fragmentation.
-    - **Implement Best-Fit Strategy:** Choose an allocation strategy based on application characteristics.
     - **Optimize Linked List Structure:** Faster block management with an optimized data structure.
-    - **Consider Caching:** Improve speed with caching mechanisms for repeated operations.
-    - **Handle Edge Cases:** Implement error handling and address specific scenarios.

 ## Contributors